 OFFICE SPACE & FURNITURE

-The following office furniture should be acquired specifically
+The following office furniture should be acquired specifically for MARKETEER:

 - A large desk with return unit,

 - a robust and stable (preferably steel) 18 by 24 inch table.